RES 502 - Research Strategies

 You will be completing 5 assignments.
 Before you go too far, please consider the following principles:

 • Process is more important than product.
 This course majors on the development of effective and efficient strategies for research.
 As such, I want to know how you got to your results even more than I want to see the results.
 I need to be assured that you have grasped the strategies and that you are using them well.
 Thus you will often be asked to provide information on the methods you used to get the results you reported.
+In this light, pay special attention to the information (below) about artificial intelligence use in this course.

 • You are not alone.
 If you have questions, or if you're just feeling uncertain or distressed about the course, please contact me, Professor Badke: badke@twu.ca.
 At ACTS, we really do want you succeed, and we'll do what we can to assist you.